dsrestrepo/MIT_LLMs_Language_bias/README.md

 Alternatively, you can run the jupyter notebook `main.ipynb` to run the code.

+We also provide a more customizable option using the class GPT.
+You can import the class and use it to generate responses from the model, change the prompt, and more.
+See the file `customized_main.ipynb` for an example.

 ## Analysis
 The analysis results, including bias assessment and mitigation strategies, will be documented in the results/ directory.
 This is where you can find the results of the test in the LLM across languages.